 25. Bushfire research and fire suppression techniques taking into account the need to halt biodiversity decline.

 26. Increasing research funding to advance fire agencies understanding of fire and the environment, and fire risk minimisation.

-27. Further research and review into the impact of climate change on bushfire behaviour.
+27. Further research and review into the ever-increasing impact of climate change on bushfire behaviour.

 28. Increasing research and understanding of the many ways people react in times of extreme emergency.

-29. Further research and review into the impact of fire retardant chemicals used in fire suppression.
+29. Further research and review into the impact on biota, including humans, of fire retardant chemicals used in fire suppression.

 31. Encouraging the scientific community to use plain language to bring bushfire information and expertise to the broader community, ensuring evidence-based justification and risk assessment of all prescribed burns

-32. Improving the scientific accountability of fire management.
+32. Improving the scientific accountability of fire management and mitigation measures.

 33. Planning schemes that site houses and subdivisions such that fire mitigation work is not required on public land.